awiggs/chip-gr8/docsource/pages/docs.md

 A control flag for the experimental smooth rendering mode.
 This mode is slow on most machines.

 #### `.VM`
-A direct reference to the CHIP-8 c-struct.
+A direct reference to the CHIP-8 C-struct.
 This provides direct memory access (eg. `VM.RAM[0x200]`) as well as register reference (eg. `VM.PC`).
 Use these fields with caution as inappropriate usage can result in a segmentation fault.
 Direct references to `VM` should not be maintained (no aliasing).

 #### `.addBreakpoint(addr)`
 Add a breakpoint at `addr`.
 When the VM steps to this address (when PC is equal to `addr`) the Chip-Gr8 display will automatically pause.